“You’re off to great places! Today is you day! Your mountain is waiting! So… get on your way!”

 Please find below some useful information that you will need:

-The children will be working outdoors regularly, whatever the weather!
-Therefore please ensure that your child comes to school dressed appropriately for the weather e.g. coat, sun hat etc.
+The children will be working outdoors regularly throughout the week, whatever the weather.
+Therefore, please ensure that your child comes to school dressed appropriately for the weather e.g. coat, sun hat etc.

 This year our P.E. days are every Friday.
 N.B.
 Pupils will need to come to school dressed in their P.E. kits.
 Suggested clothing for P.E. is navy jogging bottoms, white polo shirt and trainers.
 All jewellery must be removed and long hair must be tied back for P.E.